-- .A33 A top-down approach involves - beginning at the financial statement level; - using the auditor's understanding of the overall risks to ICFR; - focusing on entity-level controls; - working down to significant classes of transactions, account balances, and disclosures, and their relevant assertions, which directs attention to classes of transactions, accounts, disclosures, and assertions that present a reasonable possibility of material misstatement of the financial statements;
+.A33A34 A top-down approach involves

-- directing attention to classes of transactions, accounts, disclosures, and assertions that present a reasonable possibility of material misstatement of the financial statements: - verifying the auditor's understanding of the risks in the entity's processes; and - selecting controls for testing that sufficiently address the assessed risk of material misstatement to each relevant assertion.
+- beginning at the financial statement level; - using the auditor's understanding of the overall risks to ICFR; - focusing on entity-level controls, which may be indirect fn 19 or direct controls fn 20 as described in SAS No. 145; - working down to significant classes of transactions, account balances, and disclosures, and their relevant assertions, which directs attention to classes of transactions, accounts, disclosures, and assertions that present a reasonable possibility of material misstatement of the financial statements; - directing attention to classes of transactions, accounts, disclosures, and assertions that present a reasonable possibility of material misstatement of the financial statements; - verifying the auditor's understanding of the risks in the entity's processes; and - selecting controls for testing that sufficiently address the assessed risk of material misstatement to each relevant assertion.